The search for Milwaukee's next Youth Poet Laureate is on!

-Finalists will be notified in April and will receive performance coaching to help them prepare for a juried event at the Milwaukee Public Library's Central Branch in May.
+Applications for the 2024–25 cycle have now closed.
+Finalists will soon be notified and will receive coaching to help them prepare for a juried performance at the Milwaukee Public Library's Central Branch in May, at which the new MYPL will be selected.

 Milwaukee Youth Poet Laureate logo in the top left, on the right side, in black line drawing, a person holding a book in one hand with the other hand active as if reading out loud, line drawings of a microphone, a pencil, a Composition notebook, and decorative shapes float above the reader.